fast-af/developer-portal-starter/developer-portal/for-shoppers/orders/overview/what-happens.md

 ---
 title: Fast Shopper Orders
-description: what happens when a customer clicks Fast checkout
+description: What happens when a customer clicks Fast checkout
 keywords: what happens when a customer clicks Fast checkout
 ---